miguel-lopez-mejia/ocp-crt-change/README.md

  <p>"En donde el primer argumento es lo que se va a cambiar
     y el segundo argumento lo que se va a respaldar"</p>

-Then the application of the certificates begins.<br>
+Now the application of the new certificate begins, are without before saving the files of the directories ori and new.<br>
 <pre>
 1. First with the new.<br>
 2. Then with the original.<br>